model-checking/kani/rfc/src/rfcs/0011-source-coverage.md

    `kani-cov`](https://github.com/model-checking/kani/pull/3121) simply reads
    the source files referred to by the code coverage checks, but it doesn't get information about code trimmed out by the MIR linker.

+[^note-conditional-report]: In other words, standalone `kani` would always emit these terminal-based reports, but `cargo kani` would not unless the project contains a single Rust file (for example, `src/main.rs`).

 ## Rationale and alternatives